ARMv8 Shellcodes from 'A' to 'Z': Experimental results

 \section{Experimental results}

-On ARM, when memory is overwritten, the I-cache is not invalidated.
+On ARM architectures, when memory is overwritten, the I-cache is not invalidated.
 This hampers the execution of self-rewriting code, and has to be circumvented: we need to flush the I-cache for our shellcode to work.
 Unfortunately the dedicated instruction to do that is not alphanumeric\footnote{Alternatively, we could assume we were working on a Linux OS and perform the appropriate syscall, but again this instruction is not alphanumeric.}.
 More precisely, there are only two situations where this is an issue: \begin{itemize} \item Execution of the decoder; \item Jump to the decoded payload. \end{itemize} Our concern mostly lies with the second point.
-Fortunately, it is sufficient that the first instructions be not in the cache (\emph{i.e.} that cache be flushed with the first instructions).
-This enables us to make this shellcode work on a given ARM core.
+Fortunately, it is sufficient that the first instructions be not in the cache to invalidate it and flush it with the first instructions.
 However, cache management is implementation-dependent when it comes to details, making our code less portable.
 In practice, as the L1 cache is split into a data L1 and a instruction L1, we never ran into a cache coherency issue.